aos/dotfiles/README.md

 ## Dotfiles

 My dotfiles are in here.
-I use `ansible` to keep track of my dotfiles.
-The task will take all the dotfiles (located in `files/`) and symlink them into the home directory.
+I use `ansible` to configure the machine.
+The playbook will take all the dotfiles (located in `files/`) and symlink them into the home directory.